jbuyer1207/rsch-630/README.md

 B.  Final Exam.
 The final exam will cover material mainly from the second half of the class and will be similar in format to the midterm exam.
 While the final exam is not intended to be comprehensive, some of the material covered in the second half of the class is inextricably linked to the foundational concepts covered in the first half of the class.
 Therefore, make sure you understand the foundational concepts well the first time.
 The expected length of the exam will be two hours.

-## Grades

-- You will have four opportunities to demonstrate your level of understanding of the material and ability to apply the concepts to practical problems.

-Grade Weights
-	Weight
-Homework Assignments	15%
-Quizzes	15%
-Research Project	20%
-Midterm Exam 	25%
-Final Exam	25%
-Total	100 %

 ## A Few Important Dates
 - Monday, 30 May 2016 (Memorial Day) - <font style='color: red;'>__No Class__</font>